 This is a lot of work and responsibility for the manager as they are almost solely responsible for ensuring the team runs effectively.
 While the team members focus on completing the tasks that are assigned to them.

 Issues with the Push approach

-Being that the manager prioritizes and decides all assignments, this can be called a Push approach.
-(Where tasks are pushed on the team members) Without the immense responsibility faced by the manager, this approach suffers several other issues:
+Since the manager prioritizes and decides all assignments, this can be called a Push approach (Where tasks are pushed on the team members).
+Without the immense responsibility faced by the manager, this approach suffers several other issues:

 Kanban for service teams